BU-Spark/bu-spark/README.md

 ### Via Local VS Code
 1. Install `docker` or `podman` and `make`.
-2. Find the URI for the repo under the big green "<> Code>" button.
+2. Find the URI for the repo under the big green "<> Code" button.
 3. `git clone` the repo somewhere.
 4. Open the folder in VS Code.
 5. In a terminal run `make build` or `make build-podman` as appropriate.